• Home

 Carson City Symphony

-Carson City Symphony Association events are supported by the Nevada Arts Council and the National Endowment for the Arts, Carson City, and by private donations.
+Carson City Symphony is a community orchestra of about 60 players who perform music from the 15th to the 21st centuries.
+The 2025-26 concert season is supported with public funding through the Nevada Arts Council and the National Endowment for the Arts, Carson City, and by private donations.

 Terry Lee Wells Nevada Discovery Museum, Reno